 Self-reflection is an important part of growing as a person.

-It is always important to both be in the present moment, as well as look to the future.
+It is important to both be in the present moment and look to the future.
 It is also important to stop living in the past.

 However, if we take a brief moment, whether that be at the end of the day, month or year to reflect on our actions, we can take note and be better for the future.